 Requesting Reasonable Accommodations

 Graduate students with identified disabilities should contact the Access Center before the semester that they plan to attend to initiate the accommodations process.
 Accommodations are unique for each individual and some require a significant amount of time to prepare for, so it is essential that students notify the Access Center as far in advance as possible.
-Students with a disability that is identified during the semester should contact the Access Center as soon as possible to arrange for an appointment and a review of their documentation by a Access advisor.
+Students with a disability that is identified during the semester should contact the Access Center as soon as possible to arrange for an appointment and a review of their documentation by an Access advisor.
 All accommodations must be approved through the Access Center located on each campus (Pullman: Washington Building, Room 217, and Spokane: Student Affairs in the Student Academic Center, Room 130).
 All students requesting reasonable accommodation must meet with the instructor prior to or during the first week of the course to review all proposed accommodations in relation to course content and requirements.
 Exceptions to this time frame will be granted only upon a showing of good cause.

 Working with the Access Center